 The predominant form of content is the video lecture, and students submit assignments and complete quizzes within the course environment.
 Since anyone with an internet connection can enroll for free, one-on-one attention from the professor is impossible.
-Instead, students interact in course forums and grading is done either by computer or by teaching assistants.
+Instead, students interact in course forums and grading is done by computer.

 Some MOOCs also utlilize large-scale crowdsourced methods for discussions and peer evaluation.
 As of now, students can earn certificates of achievement but not official course credit for their efforts.

 There has been some criticism that by relying on video lectures, these MOOCs represent an outdated teacher-centric paradigm and fail to take advantage of more collaborative, interactive pedagogies and increased personalization made possible by new technologies.

 From some accounts, it may sound as though MOOC companies and brick-and-mortar universities are locked in fierce competition over the future of higher learning.
 But the predominant arrangement is for MOOC platforms to partner with universities in order to deliver free online courses to the world.